More attractive yet unhealthy foods: Eat them with moderation!

 Processed foods

-Processed Meats
+Processed meats

 Processed meats like bacon, sausages, salami, sandwich browns and hot dogs among others also contain a chemical known as sodium nitrate, which can potentially damage blood vessels causing narrowing and hardening, which increases the risk of heart disease.
-This chemical can also impede the body's ability to process glucose increases the risk of type 2 diabetes.
+This chemical can also impede the body's ability to process glucose increasing the risk of type 2 diabetes.

 Roasted meat